 Tánaiste and Minister for Finance Simon Harris will use his first meeting of European finance ministers to support a Danish proposal to impose an economic impact assessment on all forthcoming European Commission proposals.

-It comes after new figures show that 55% of current legislative proposals from the Commission were put forward without any accompanying impact assessment.
+It comes after new figures show that 55% of current legislative proposals from the commission were put forward without any accompanying impact assessment.

 The matter was discussed in detail in a bi-lateral meeting last night between Mr Harris and his Danish counterpart Stephanie Lose, during which Mr Harris said he intends to make the issue a major priority when Ireland assumes the EU presidency next July.